sigasi/sigasi_insights/content/faq.md

 Whenever you use your mouse for something that also has a key binding, this function tells you what the keyboard shortcut is.
 This will help you remember keyboard shortcuts for the actions you use most often.

-The easiest way to avoid getting these pop ups --and gain a good deal of development speed-- is by using [Keyboard Shortcuts](/manual/keyshortcuts) when possible.
+The easiest way to avoid getting these pop-ups --and gain a good deal of development speed-- is by using [Keyboard Shortcuts](/manual/keyshortcuts) when possible.
 If you still want to disable this feature, you can go to **Window > Preferences > General > Keys** and below **Show key binding when command is invoked**, uncheck the box for **Through mouse click**.

 {{< figure src="/img/faq/keybinding-config.png"  link="/img/faq/keybinding-config.png" alt="Key binding pop-up configuration" >}}